What Is Making Webs in My Tree?

 Have you noticed masses of webbing on the ends of tree branches in your yard or along the roadsides?
 They are the work of the fall webworm, a species of caterpillar native to our region.
 Fall webworm outbreaks occur every year in our area and are most noticeable in late summer and fall.
-This year they are particularly prolific.
 The good news is fall webworms rarely cause serious damage and in most cases there is no reason to do anything about them.

 Where Do They Come From?